johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-03.md

 7. It is not possible to identify a configuration error - e.g., when intended discards are unintended - with device packet loss metrics alone.
 For example, additional context is needed to determine if ACL discards are intended or due to a misconfigured ACL, i.e., with configuration validation before deployment or by detecting a significant change in ACL discards after a configuration change compared to before.
 8. Where traffic byte counters need to be 64-bit, packet and discard counters that increase at a lower rate may be encoded in fewer bits, e.g., 48-bit.
 9. Aggregate counters need to be able to deal with the possibility of discontinuities in the underlying counters.
-10. In cases where the reporting device is the source or destination of a tunnel, the ingress protocol for a packet may differ from the egress protocol; if IPv4 is tunneled over IPv6 for example.
+10. In cases where the reporting device is the source or destination of a tunnel, the ingress protocol for a packet may differ from the egress protocol; if IPv4 is tunnelled over IPv6 for example.
 Some implementations may attribute egress discards to the ingress protocol.
 11. While the classification tree is seven layers deep, a minimal implementation may only implement the top six layers.